The Role of Governance in Scheme Impartiality: what organisations should pay attention.

 GovIntehub: Exchange of Experience

-In today's complex and competitive environment, organisations rely on certification schemes to demonstrate compliance, build trust, and gain access to new markets.
-However the value of certification it is heavily relies on the credibility and impartiality of the scheme behind it.
+In today's complex and competitive environment, organisations rely on certification schemes to prove compliance, build trust, and access new markets.
+Yet the true value of certification depends on the credibility and impartiality of the scheme behind it.
 This is where governance plays a vital role.
-A well-governed Conformity Assessment Scheme (CAS) ensures that decisions are made transparently, impartially, and with balanced stakeholder input—free from undue influence or conflict of interest.
+A well-governed Conformity Assessment Scheme (CAS) ensures decisions are taken transparently, impartially, and with balanced stakeholder input—free from undue influence or conflicts of interest.

-According to IAF MD 25:2022, scheme owners must structure their governance to safeguard impartiality, especially when they are involved in decisions that could influence certification outcomes.
-Risks arise when governance boards include individuals or organizations—such as competitors of certified companies—who might profit from affecting the scheme's direction.
-This not only threatens the scheme's integrity but also undermines the trust among participating organizations and their stakeholders.
-Strong governance necessitates clear policies on board composition, conflict of interest management, and independent oversight.
+According to IAF MD 25:2022, scheme owners must structure governance to safeguard impartiality, especially when decisions could affect certification outcomes.
+Risks emerge when governance boards include individuals or organisations—such as competitors of certified companies—who may benefit from steering the scheme.
+This not only weakens integrity but also erodes stakeholder trust.
+Strong governance requires clear rules on board composition, robust conflict-of-interest management, and independent oversight.

-While ISO certification remains the global benchmark for management systems, many sector-specific and sustainability-driven schemes are gaining traction for their focused value propositions and alignment with market expectations.
-The International Trade Centre (ITC) notes voluntary standards (Scheme) are increasingly used by companies to meet market demands, especially when they offer strong governance and transparent stakeholder processes.
+ISO certification remains the global benchmark for management systems, but sector-specific and sustainability-focused schemes are expanding because they meet targeted needs and market expectations.
+The International Trade Centre (ITC) highlights that voluntary standards are increasingly used when they combine strong governance with transparent and inclusive stakeholder processes.
+See also Understanding Sustainability Initiatives

-Too often, companies do not choose the scheme they engage with—they are simply required to comply with whatever their clients impose.
-This practice must somehow be reviewed.
-As organizations become more aware of the risks and responsibilities associated with certification, they should take a more proactive role in selecting schemes that reflect not only technical requirements but also transparency, fairness, and shared values.
-Before you join any scheme, look at who governs it, how decisions are made, and whether your voice matters in its future direction.
+Too often, companies simply comply with whichever scheme their clients demand.
+This practice should be questioned.
+As awareness grows around the risks and responsibilities tied to certification, organisations must take a proactive role in choosing schemes that reflect not only technical requirements but also transparency, fairness, and shared values.
+Before joining, always ask: Who governs the scheme?
+How are decisions made?
+And do stakeholders—including you—have a meaningful voice?